datamllab/rlcard-showdown/README.md

 # RLCard Showdown
 This is the GUI support for the [RLCard](https://github.com/datamllab/rlcard) project and DouZero project.
-The project provides evaluation and visualization tools to help understand the performance of the agents.
+RLCard-Showdown provides evaluation and visualization tools to help understand the performance of the agents.
+It includes a replay module, where you can analyze the replays, and a PvE module, where you can play with the AI interactively.
 Currently, we only support Leduc Hold'em and Dou Dizhu.
 The frontend is developed with [React](https://reactjs.org/).
 The backend is based on [Django](https://www.djangoproject.com/) and [Flask](https://flask.palletsprojects.com/).
 Have fun!

 *   Official Website: [http://www.rlcard.org](http://www.rlcard.org)
 *   Tutorial in Jupyter Notebook: [https://github.com/datamllab/rlcard-tutorial](https://github.com/datamllab/rlcard-tutorial)